KoBeWi/Metroidvania-System/README.md

 ![](Media/EditorDatabase.png)

 Map Editor is where you design your world map.
 Map Viewer provides overview of your map, integration with Godot editor's scenes and collectible statistics.
 Manage is where you manage themes and run validation.
+Interacting with map editor requires no code (aside from one feature).

 ### Map Editor